Why Belly Fat?

 One night of poor sleep can increase inflammation.
 The problem is that no one want to hear this because we are all not sleeping well, especially those who are parents with young children.
 What I notice when I miss lunch is I can’t rest at night.
 The combination of stress, no food, and insomnia creates a cluster of other problems.
 Simple changes at any one of these junctures goes a long way because all these systems are interdependent.

 For example, the number one hormone imbalance affecting women and causing infertility is polycystic ovarian syndrome (PCOS).
 It is strongly associated with insulin resistance, inflammation, and HPA axis dysregulation (hypothalamus pituitary adrenal).
-Adrenal glands produce cortisol.
+All of these factors will contribute to increased belly fat.
+Abdominal weight gain is a real concern for health for all of these reasons.

-My doctor tells me to “Just lose some weight!”
+My doctor tells me “Just lose some weight!”

 This research suggests that high-intensity interval training (HIIT) is the most beneficial way for for women with PCOS to exercise.
-By improving insulin sensitivity, body composition, and endothelial function, HIIT targets several of the key components of PCOS.
+By improving insulin sensitivity, body composition, and endothelial function, you will lose belly fat as a side benefit.
+HIIT targets several of the key factors contributing to PCOS.
 This can all happen in the absence of weight loss which is interesting.
 Often women with PCOS are told by their doctors to lose weight.
 I hear over and over how this is not helpful and I understand why.
 When a perfect storm is happening on a physiological level weight loss is not possible.
 A body that is stressed will not be adapted to lose weight no matter what.
 We also know most doctors don’t have the diet and lifestyle information to help.
 HIIT can be an adjunct to other interventions that support hormone balance including a stress management program and the right dietary approach.
 Many places offer HIIT classes, making this an accessible option.

 HIIT improves insulin resistance.
 In this study thirty-one women were assigned to either high-intensity interval training, strength training, or a control group for 10 weeks.
 The HIIT group performed two weekly sessions with four minutes of exercise at 90 to 95 percent of maximum heart rate.
 This was separated by three-minute periods of moderate intensity exercise at 70 percent of their heart rate maximum .
 They also performed one weekly session of 10 bursts of maximal intensity HIIT separated by one minute of rest.